Autism spectrum disorder

 Posttraumatic stress disorder, anxiety and depression

-I am involved in a number of functional genomic studies (i.e. RNA-sequencing, 450K methylation arrays) utilizing peripheral tissues (i.e. whole blood, umbilical cord blood, serum, plasma) to study immunological mechanisms of major depression and posttraumatic stress disorder.
+I am involved in a number of functional genomic studies (i.e. RNA-sequencing, 450K methylation arrays) utilizing peripheral tissues (i.e. whole blood, umbilical cord blood, serum, plasma) to study immune mechanisms and biomarkers of major depression and posttraumatic stress disorder.
 These projects investigate; a) how prenatal exposure to maternal depression and/or posttraumatic stress impacts immune and metabolic function as well as cognitive and affective behaviour in early childhood; b) genes that differ in their expression or sequence between individuals that are vulnerable or resilient to stress; and c) genes that differ in their expression or their sequence between individuals with and without depression.
 We employ a combination of unbiased data-driven genetic, transcriptomic and proteomic approaches.
 These projects have translational research potential with the goal of identifying objective diagnostic/prognostic blood biomarkers for stress reactivity/resilience and depression.
 Molecular data are often integrated together with cognitive, electrophysiological, and neuroimaging techniques using supervised multivariate machine-learning algorithms to identify unique combinations of biosignatures able to distinguish between finer gradients of health and disease.

 Another tier of my work seeks to identify key genes and molecular pathways contributing to the development of schizophrenia (SCZ).
 To this end, I am involved in the analysis of large-scale genetic and RNA-sequencing datasets in collaboration with the CommonMind Consortium, which involve multiple brain regions from hundreds of post-mortem brain samples from schizophrenia cases.
 In parallel, and in collaboration with colleagues at the University of Cape Town, we are also actively researching pharmacological/environmental models of SCZ, namely methamphetamine-associated psychosis (MAP).
 MAP is considered to be a model of SCZ due to similarities in clinical course, response to treatment and presumed neuromechanisms.
 However, several challenges still exist in accurately identifying and diagnosing MAP before the model can be used to accelerate biomarkers for SCZ.
 Our work applies a combination of blood-based transcriptomics, serum-based proteomics and neuroimaging to better understand the neurocognitive and molecular deficits underlying the development of MAP and its progression in order to develop improved diagnostics and treatment approaches.